Cyril Dion: Books

+2021 sees the publication of a new essay, eponymous with the film Animal, in collaboration with Nelly Pons.

+Cinéma

-He wrote and co-produced with Mélanie Laurent the documentary film Tomorrow (Demain), released in movie theatres in France on 2 December 2015; as well as two books published by Actes Sud in France and translated into English, German, Italian, Spanish, Chinese, Korean.
+He wrote and co-produced with Mélanie Laurent the documentary film Tomorrow (Demain), released in movie theatres in France on 2 December 2015.
 Tomorrow won the Cesar award for Best Documentary (Oscar equivalent in France) in 2016 and over one million people went to see it in movie theatres in France.
 It was later released in over 30 countries.
 It is cited by many French people as the trigger for a new kind of engagement in the course of the following years.
 For the French newspaper Libération "Cyril Dion succeeds in one hour and fifty-eight minutes, what decades of environmental struggle failed to do: lay the foundations for a" new collective fiction".
 It was shown at the 2017 Wales One World Film Festival in the UK.
 In the US, the movie was critic's pick of The New York Times, and gained a 93% approval rating on Rotten Tomatoes.

 In September 2016, he was president of the jury of the documentary movie in Festival Biarritz Amérique latine.
 In October he was the Godfather of festival Atmosphère with the French singer Camille and the FIFF Campus in Namur, Belgium.